0xHy0kR1/portswigger/client-side/XSS/Cross-site_scripting_contexts/XSS_into_js/(lab-13)Making_use_of_HTML-encoding.md

 ![[XSS87.png]]

 ![[XSS88.png]]
-The code shown above in the red block is that code that we use to exploit the web application.
+The code shown above in the red block is that code that we are going to use to exploit the web application.

-2. Now, copy the below payload and paste it into the `Website` commentbox to perform "Stored XSS.
+2. Now, copy the below payload and paste it into the Website commentbox to perform Stored XSS.
 ```python
 http://codewithharry.com&apos;-alert(document.domain)-&apos;
 ```